 It’s an uncommonly warm and sunny September morning in Stavanger, Norway.
 The locals go about their daily tasks as visitors stroll around the harbour taking in the picture-postcard prettiness of it all.

 It’s not somewhere I had thought to explore, to be honest.
-It stands to reason that when you imagine a cruise around the Norwegian fjords, what first comes to mind is the lavish scenery resulting from eons of glacial activity.
-I suppose the notable exception to that image of wilderness splendour is the popular port of Bergen, with its famed rows of multi-coloured buildings and lively harbour.
+When you imagine a cruise around the Norwegian fjords, what first comes to mind is the lavish scenery resulting from eons of glacial activity.
+Following that will probably be popular port of Bergen, with its famed rows of multi-coloured buildings and lively harbour.

 But Stavanger, our last stop before sailing for home, turned out to be so much more than just the gateway town into Lysefjord and the world-famous Pulpit Rock, as I discovered during a walk around the centre.